TCL TV Refresh Rate Class Action

 Claimants who submit a valid claims in time will be eligible to get a cash reimbursement.
 No proof is needed in this class action settlement.
 A cash reward will be $15 per valid claim form but it could be increased based on a pro rata basis up to $40, depending on the number of approved and qualified claims submitted.

-The Court will hold a Final Approval Hearing at 1:30 p.m. on January 19, 2023, at the United States District Court for the Northern District of California, San Francisco, CA
+The Court held a Final Approval Hearing at 1:30 p.m. on January 19, 2023, at the United States District Court for the Northern District of California, San Francisco, CA

 Claim Form Website: HZClassAction.com